-Metal systems come in a variety of materials, with aluminum being the most common due to its relative durability, corrosion resistance, and light weight.
-Aluminum panels are available in flat plates-solid plate approximately one-eighth inch thick-or composite panels, where foam insulation is sandwiched between two layers of thin sheet aluminum.
+Metal systems come in a variety of materials, aluminum being the most common due to its relative durability, corrosion resistance, and light weight.
+Aluminum panels are available in flat plates-solid plates approximately 1/8" thick-or composite panels, in which foam insulation is sandwiched between two layers of thin sheet aluminum.

 Steel is another commonly used material.
-Strong and providing superior impact resistance, steel is often selected for façades in high-traffic areas and for roofs that must span longer distances between supports.
+Strong, with superior impact resistance, steel is often selected for façades in high-traffic areas, and for roofs that must span longer distances between supports.
 However, steel's strength means it is heavier than other materials, necessitating more underlying structure to support the load.
-Steel also requires a protective coating to prevent deterioration due to corrosion.
+Steel also requires a protective coating to prevent deterioration from corrosion.